-Welcome to the half Helen blog!
+Diabetes Awareness Month November 19th, 2020 Welcome to the half Helen blog!
 This is your number one place for the most up to date news about everything half Helen.
-Check back regularly for program updates, uplifting stories, and all the eye-related content you need to help you manage your well-being.
-Did you...
+Check back regularly for program updates, uplifting stories, and all the eye-related content you need...

 In the News

 CNN Hero: In 2015, Chelsea was recognized as a CNN Hero.
 The CNN Heroes program honors individuals who make extraordinary contributions to improve the lives of others.